noraworld/pokedex/README.md

 ```

 ## Usage
-Pokedex supports both CLI and Ruby interface.
+Pokedex supports both a CLI and a Ruby interface.
 You can choose whichever you want.

 In Ruby, you should add this line.